greyhammer/SPT-Mods/README.md

 ### Contributing
-Please create feature branch, and increment VERSION according to https://semver.org/ Then merge to main to trigger CI/CD and release generation
+Please create feature branch, and increment VERSION according to https://semver.org/ Update CHANGELONG with your changes
+Then create Pull Request from your feature branch to main branch After PR is approved it will trigger CI/CD pipeline and release generation